Morning Sentinel Jan. 2 police log

 4:56 p.m., police investigated a report of a disturbance on College Avenue.

-6:54 p.m., police investigated a burglary alarm at Social Security Administration on Colby Street.
+6:54 p.m., police investigated a burglary alarm at the Social Security Administration on Colby Street.

 7:30 p.m., a theft was reported on Center Street.